bcit-ci/CodeIgniter/user_guide_src/source/general/controllers.rst

 		example.com/index.php/products/shoes/show/123

-Each of your sub-folders may contain a default controller which will be called if the URL contains only the sub-folder.
-Simply name your default controller as specified in your application/config/routes.php file
+Each of your sub-directories may contain a default controller which will be called if the URL contains only the sub-folder.
+Simply name your default controller as specified in your *application/config/routes.php* file.

 CodeIgniter also permits you to remap your URIs using its :doc:`URI Routing <routing>` feature.